-To further figure out about the mismatch in the X-factors from various works, we present the Core and Valence contributions to the $E1_{PV}$ values separately for both the $6S-7S$ and $6S-5D_{3/2}$ transitions arising through the first-principle calculations in Table \ref{tab4}.
-As can be seen from the table, signs of Core contributions to $E1_{PV}$ of both the transitions from the DHF method and many-body methods at a given level of approximation employed by different groups match each other.
-This indicates that there is no issue with the implementation of these theories in our code.
-To support results from our methods further, we also compare Core and Valence contributions to the $6S-7S$ transition in Table \ref{tab5} from the initial and final perturbed states through the DHF, CPDF, RPA and CPDF-RPA* methods with the values reported in a Comment by Roberts and Ginges \cite{Roberts2022}, and M{\aa}rtensson \cite{maartensson1985}.
-We find reasonably good agreement between our results with the earlier estimations.
-As it has been explained in the previous section, definitions of Core correlation effects arising through the CPDF, RPA and CPDF-RPA methods all differ.
-Thus, the exact reason for which sign of Core contribution to $E1_{PV}$ of the $6S-7S$ transition in $^{133}$Cs differ between Ref. \cite{Porsev2010} and Ref. \cite{Dzuba2012} is not clear to us as the exact method(s) employed in Ref. \cite{Porsev2010} for its estimation is not mentioned explicitly.
-Only from the sign of the Core contribution quoted in Ref. \cite{Porsev2010} and by comparing it with the signs of Core contributions from the RMBPT(3)$^w$, CPDF and RCCSD methods of the present work and from the RCCSD and RCCSDT methods of Ref. \cite{Sahoo2021}, we can assume that Ref. \cite{Porsev2010} estimates Core contribution by considering $H_W$ as perturbation.
-In such a case, the Tail contributions to $E1_{PV}$ for the $6S-7S$ transition in $^{133}$Cs from Refs. \cite{Porsev2010} and \cite{Sahoo2021} as well as from the RCCSD result of the present work should almost agree each other on the basis of the argument that the net X-factor value should agree irrespective of the fact that whether $H_W$ or $D$ is treated as perturbation.
-Large differences between the X-factors from Refs. \cite{Porsev2010}, \cite{Dzuba2012} and this work, which report as 0.0175, 0.0256 and 0.0254 in units of $10^{-11}i(-Q_w/Nn)|e|a_0$, suggests that the former work underestimates the Tail contribution.
-It should be noted that the Tail contributions are estimated without using sum-over-states approach in all the works, so the difference in these values are mainly due to different levels of approximation made in the many-body methods employed for their estimations.
+To figure out about mismatch in the X-factors from various works, we present the Core and Valence contributions separately for both the $6S-7S$ and $6D-5D_{3/2}$ transitions arising through the DHF method and many-body methods at a given level of approximation employed by different groups in Table \ref{tab4}.
+In Table \ref{tab5}, we compare the values reported in a Comment by Roberts and Ginges \cite{Roberts2022} and M{\aa}rtensson \cite{maartensson1985}.
+The results show that there is no issue with the implementation of these theories in our code.
+However, definitions of Core correlation effects arising through the CPDF, RPA and CPDF-RPA methods all differ.
+The exact reason for which sign of Core contribution to the $E1_{\text{PV}}$ of the transition in $^{133}$Cs differ between Ref. \cite{Porsev2010} and Ref.\cite{Dzuba2012} is not clear as the method(s) employed in Ref. \cite{Porsev2010} for its estimation is not mentioned explicitly.
+From the sign of the Core contribution we can assume that Ref. \cite{Porsev2010} estimates Core contribution by considering $H_W$ as perturbation.
+However, large differences between the X-factors from Refs. \cite{Porsev2010}, \cite{Dzuba2012} and this work, which report as 0.0175, 0.0256 and 0.0254 in units of $10^{-11}i(-Q_w/Nn)|e|a_0$, suggest that the former work underestimates the Tail contribution.
+These differences are due to different levels of approximation in the many-body methods employed for their estimations.